-Are You Moving From or To North Carolina?
+Are You Moving To North Carolina?

 With a population of slightly more than 10 million, North Carolina is the 9th largest state in the U.S. by population.
 The Southern state offers warmer temperatures than much of the U.S., and its varied terrain, including both mountains and coastal areas, offers something for everyone.
 Living in North Carolina puts you in prime adventure territory.
 Residents here enjoy 300 miles of pristine beaches and some of the country’s most beautiful old-growth hardwood forests and mountain tops.